Tarrency/viewerjs-webcomponent/README.md

 - If you are using **HTML**, please copy the webcomponent files in `src/webcomponent`.
 It is a simple webcomponent demo used only in HTML.

 #### General
-1. Invoke the webcomponent files.
+- Invoke the webcomponent files

     ```text
     ├── webcomponent